- NEW! Submission date: 9 May, at 09.00, 2022

 Details of the call

-- The project should include at least two researchers from different divisions at Chalmers (preferably two different departments) and who should have complementary expertise, and no joint projects/publications.
+- The project should include at least two researchers from different divisions at Chalmers (preferably two different departments) who should have complementary expertise, and no joint projects/publications.

 - Proposals involving teams with good gender balance and involving assistant professors will be prioritized.